VulDeeLocator: A Deep Learning-based Fine-grained Vulnerability Detector: Acknowledgment

-The basic idea underlying VulDeeLocator is to extract some {\em tokens} (e.g., identifiers, operators, constants, and keywords) from program source code according to a given set of vulnerability syntax characteristics, and then leverage the intermediate code of the same program to accommodate the statements in the intermediate code that are semantically related to those tokens.
+The basic idea behind VulDeeLocator is to take advantage the best of both program analysis and deep learning techniques: generate vulnerability candidates by leveraging program analysis techniques, and use deep learning techniques to ``eliminate'' the false positives incurred by program analysis techniques.
+Specifically, VulDeeLocator extracts some {\em tokens} (e.g., identifiers, operators, constants, and keywords) from program source code according to a given set of vulnerability syntax characteristics, and then leverage the intermediate code of the same program to accommodate the statements in the intermediate code that are semantically related to those tokens.
 These statements are encoded into vectors (which are then used to train a neural network) or are the input to the trained neural network for vulnerability detection.
 The output in the testing phase is finer-grained (i.e., shorter or smaller) than the corresponding input.
-Figure \ref{Fig_Basic_idea} illustrates these basic ideas, showing that in the testing phase an input of $d'$ intermediate code statements leads to a {\em refined} output of two source code statements indicating where the vulnerability is.
+Fig. \ref{Fig_Basic_idea} illustrates these basic ideas, showing that in the testing phase an input of $d'$ intermediate code statements leads to a {\em refined} output of two source code statements indicating where the vulnerability is.

-The idea of leveraging intermediate code deserves more explanation.
-Figure \ref{Fig_SeVC_problems} describes a buffer overflow vulnerability candidate related to pointer ``$data$'' (Line 2).
-However, the candidate cannot accommodate the control flow of conditional operator ``{\em N$<$m?N:99}'' (Line 14), despite that this kind of semantic information is important for vulnerability detection (because control flow can expose vulnerabilities \cite{yamaguchi2014modeling}).
-Source code-based representations cannot convey this kind of semantic information because source code is not in the SSA form \cite{DBLP:books/mk/Muchnick1997}, which assures that each variable is assigned exactly once.
-These limitations of source code-based representations can be overcome by intermediate code.

-Figure \ref{Fig_SeVC_problems} also shows another example, where the macro definition identifier ``{\em N}'' (highlighted with boxes) cannot be identified as ``{\em 100}'' when using source code-based representation to derive the vulnerability candidate related to ``{\em data}''.
-This is because source code parsing may not associate the use of macros and global variables to their definitions in the same program file, let alone associating the use of types and macros in a program file (e.g., {\tt .c}) to their definitions in another file (i.e., header file).
-As we will see later, this kind of semantic information can be captured by intermediate code.